nicole-alassandro/faust-tone-matrix/README.md

 # Tone Matrix

-This .dps Faust module generates a cycling tone matrix with several parameters and audio effects.
+This .dsp Faust module generates a cycling tone matrix with several parameters and audio effects.

 The paramaters include:
 * Volume / Panning